PawelBorkar/shortur/README.md

 ## ShortUr

-ShortUr is a Url Shortener built to short and simplify the long, messy URLs available on the internet,making them easier copy & share with your friends ,family,communities and peers or followers.
+ShortUr is a Url Shortener built to short and simplify the long, messy URLs available on the internet,making them easier to copy & share with your friends ,family,communities and peers or followers.